-Heart of Midlothian have endured a difficult start to the 2024/25 campaign so far.
+Heart of Midlothian have so far endured a difficult start to the Scottish Premiership, sitting in 11th place in the league.

 Steven Naismith was dismissed in late September following a string of disappointing results, with Liam Fox taking over interim charge.